 In some situations, you may have a right to file a wrongful death lawsuit against the negligent party or parties to recover damages for financial difficulties created by the person’s death.

-Steps to Take After a Construction Accident
+Steps to Take After a Construction Accident in Jersey City

 When you are hurt in an accident on a construction site in New Jersey, you should notify your employer.
 Report your accident to your employer as soon as possible.
 Try to put this report in writing so you can retain a copy for your own records.